Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 580 3GB should theoretically perform a lot faster than the GeForce GT 430 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 580 3GB should theoretically be much better than the GeForce GT 430 overall. (explain)

-Texel RateThe GeForce GTX 580 3GB is a lot (more or less 341%) more effective at AF than the GeForce GT 430. (explain)
+Texel RateThe GeForce GTX 580 3GB should be much (more or less 341%) more effective at AF than the GeForce GT 430. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 580 3GB is the winner, by a large margin. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 580 3GB is superior to the GeForce GT 430, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison